Baaggii/erp-web-next/docs/transaction-form-config.md

 - **moduleLabel** – optional label for the parent module
 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs
+- **viewSource** – optional mapping of a table field to a SQL view.
+Each entry defines `{ "view": "VIEW_NAME", "fields": ["col1", ...] }` and allows the listed `fields` to be fetched from the view using the field value as the `WHERE` parameter.
+These fields are shown in the form but are not saved back to the transaction table.

 The form displays header fields (system filled values) separately from other fields.
 When printing, the `printEmpField` and `printCustField` lists control